NuVotifier/NuVotifier/docs/usage.md

 ### Plugin messaging based forwarding

 This section describes how to set up plugin messaging forwarding.
-This will only work correctly if you have one Bungeecord server, however may also work with some exceptions in multi Bungeecord networks.
+This is recommended if you have just one proxy, however this may also work with some exceptions in multi-proxy networks.

 First off, we should configure each of the Minecraft servers.
 Open each of the servers' NuVotifier configurations.
 Each one should have `method` under the